Places to Ride Your Side by Side in North Carolina

 The Badin Lake Complex is located in the Uwharrie National Forest.
 It is full of off-road trails that are ideal for dirt bikes, ATVs, UTVs, and even 4WD vehicles.
 One of the best parts about this trail system is that there are safe, well-developed campsites.
 If you would like to camp after a long day of exploration, you’ll find showers and toilets that you can use.

-The Badin Lake Complex trail features 8 trails ranging in difficulty from easy to difficult, so it’s important that you are knowledgeable about the area so that you don’t accidentally stumble upon a trail that is outside of your expertise.
+The Badin Lake Complex trail features eight trails ranging in difficulty from easy to difficult.
+It’s important that you are knowledgeable about the area so that you don’t accidentally stumble upon a trail that is outside of your expertise.
 Also, since there are so many trails within this system, you can go somewhere with lots of people around or choose somewhere that is more private.

-The Daniel TR 390 is one of the 8 trails in the Badin Lake Complex.
+The Daniel TR 390 is one of the eight trails in the Badin Lake Complex.
 It is the most challenging trail in the system.
-If you’re looking for something easier, you have 7 others to choose from Rocky Mountain Loop, Wolf Den, Dickey Bell, Sawmill, Falls Dam, Slab Pile, or Dutch John.
+If you’re looking for something easier, you have seven others to choose from, such as Rocky Mountain Loop, Wolf Den, Dickey Bell, Sawmill, Falls Dam, Slab Pile, or Dutch John.

 Even if it’s been rainy, you don’t have to worry about the ground being too mushy or the puddles being too hard to handle.
 Most vehicles can easily handle the puddles along the way.